 Top Reasons for Installing a Sub-Panel

-Sometimes new wiring will be installed back to the electrical panel by a homeowner or handyman and they do not know what to do when there are no spaces left in the electrical panel.
-To replace the panel, install space saver circuit breakers or install a sub-panel is too daunting of a task.
+Sometimes new wiring will be installed back into the electrical panel by a homeowner or handyman, and they do not know what to do when there are no spaces left in the electrical panel.
+To replace the panel, install space-saver circuit breakers, or install a sub-panel is too daunting of a task.
 Hey! … two wires fit on this circuit breaker!
 The circuit works and the home handyman feels proud of his accomplishment.

 Circuit breakers are not designed to have two wires installed under the single lug that connects the wire to the circuit breaker.
 When two wires are connected to the same breaker there’s a much higher chance of arcing, fire, and breaker damage because of the poor connection.
 A sub-panel, space-saver breakers or a new panel can be installed to connect the new circuit safely.

 There are a few important factors that you should consider when installing an electrical sub panel in your residential.
 This is to ensure that the installation is done safely, effectively, and, of course, within your budget.
 Aside from hiring a licensed residential electrician in BC, Canada, here are some important factors that should be taken into account: